HFG1021/PLACNet/README.md

 For the attention matrix visualization, this is just a 243x243 matrix, and you can easily visualize it.
 Let GPT/DeepSeek help you!

-## ✏️ Citation

-If you find our work useful in your research, please consider citing:

-    @article{liu2025tcpformer,
-        title={TCPFormer: Learning Temporal Correlation with Implicit Pose Proxy for 3D Human Pose Estimation}, author={Liu, Jiajie and Liu, Mengyuan and Liu, Hong and Li, Wenhao}, journal={arXiv preprint arXiv:2501.01770},
-        year={2025}
-    }

 ## 👍 Acknowledgement

 Our code is extended from the following repositories.
 We thank the authors for releasing the codes.